 - Produce working models from data analyzation for application into real world scenarios

 - Willing and able to travel to connect with clients or team members

 What Is the Job Demand for Environmental Data Analyst?

-With so much hinging on statistics - national and international policy, funding, corporate decision making, government commitment and research - demand for statisticians and data analysts is expected to grow around 34% between 2014 and 2024.
-This vastly outstrips the average across all jobs.
-Government, business and charities all rely on statistics much more than they used to and it could quickly become an area of skills shortage.
+The job demand for environmental data analysts is expected to grow by 8 percent between 2020 and 2030.* Government, business and charities all rely on statistics much more than they used to and it could quickly become an area of skills shortage.
 Most of this is expected in business services; environmental data analysis is unlikely to reach this high a demand in itself.
 However, there may be a critical need for primary data analysis - particularly in technical IT skills such as GIS.

 What Are the Education Requirements to Become an Environmental Data Analyst?

 With the heavy focus on quantitative data, a bachelor's degree will generally not be enough unless the candidate can display strong aptitude for math, particularly statistics - or they have a high aptitude in a certain niche.
 With a math or statistics degree, you may find openings in this field but the lack of environmental science could go against you.
 With only a bachelor's degree, you may find the job market too competitive - even with the high predicted rate of growth between 2014 and 2024.